JadonLyon/macOS-Creator/README.md

 # macOS-Creator
 This tool allows for easy creation of macOS Installers on USB Drives

+USE: YOU MAY USE THIS TOOL FREE OF CHARGE.
+BUT, PLEASE DO NOT REDISTRIBUTE THIS SOFTWARE AND CLAIM IT AS YOUR OWN!

 How to use the tool:
 Open the "macOS Creator.dmg" file.
 There you can build the application.
 NOTE: you can run the script directly from the .dmg file, but you will not be able to customize it.